gvwilson/fiction/in-heck/index.md

 "You'd almost think they'd done this before,"
 Zeke Bear said to no one in particular, picking the remains of his lunch out of his teeth with a yellowing claw.
-The Prosecutors had left the barn doors open to let the light in, and a small crowd had gathered to watch as they prepared for their expedition.
+The Regulators had left the barn doors open to let the light in, and a small crowd had gathered to watch as they prepared for their expedition.
 Food:
-the Prosecutors preferred things that were dense, rectangular, and would keep for several days, which meant pemmican, dried fruit, and seed bars.
+the Regulators preferred things that were dense, rectangular, and would keep for several days, which meant pemmican, dried fruit, and seed bars.